 Calabaza should be stored under the same conditions as other hard squashes: 55°- 60° F and 50–75% Relative humidity.
 Table 16: Handling Produce for Higher Quality and Longer Market Life, New England Vegetable Management Guide

-Traditionally, Calabaza was packed in 50 pound meshed bags (Figure 5); however, as mentioned above, it is more common to see smaller hard squashes that are packed in bushel 1/9 waxed boxes (Figure 6).
+As described above, larger, traditional types of calabaza were packed in 50 pound meshed bags (Figure 19); however, as mentioned above, it is more common to see smaller hard squash types of calabaza that are packed in bushel 1/9 waxed boxes (Figure 20).

-Calabaza is a good source of beta carotine, riboflavin and thiamine.
-We worked with the Hector Reyes House in Worcester Mass. and nutrition educators with the UMass Extension Nutrition Education Program to produce a culturally-appropriate and nutritionally-balanced sancocho recipe, called the Hector Reyes House Vegetarian Sancocho.
-It is a vegetarian recipe, which is extremely uncommon in traditional Latino cuisines, however this was a request made by the Hector Reyes House.
+Calabaza is a good source of beta carotene, riboflavin, and thiamine.
+We worked with the Hector Reyes House in Worcester Mass. and nutrition educators with the UMass Extension Nutrition Education Program to produce a culturally appropriate and nutritionally balanced sancocho recipe, called the Hector Reyes House Vegetarian Sancocho.
+It is a vegetarian recipe, which is extremely uncommon in traditional Latino cuisines; however, this was a request made by the Hector Reyes House.
 Small amounts of meat can easily be added to this recipe.